Acts 1 – Jesus Ascends to Heaven, A New Apostle Chosen

 a.
 They returned to Jerusalem: This was notable obedience.
 Jesus told them to return to Jerusalem and wait for the coming of the Holy Spirit (Acts 1:4), and that is exactly what they did.
 They didn’t forget the sermon right after they heard it, and they actually did what Jesus told them to do, even though He was no longer physically present with them.

 c.
 When they had entered, they went up into the upper room: Acts 1:15 tells us that there were about 120 present.
-This included the eleven disciples (the twelve minus Judas) are present; along with Mary, the mother of Jesus, the brothers of Jesus (such as James and Jude), the women who followed Jesus, and others.
+This included the eleven disciples (the twelve minus Judas); along with Mary, the mother of Jesus, the brothers of Jesus (such as James and Jude), the women who followed Jesus, and others.

 i.
 The brothers of Jesus never seemed to be supportive of His ministry before His death and resurrection (John 7:5, Mark 3:21).
 After encountering the resurrected Jesus, they were changed into true followers of Jesus.

 ii.
 Calvin translates with the women as with their wives, a reference to the wives of the apostles.

 d.
 These all continued with one accord: This is notable unity.
 When we saw the disciples in the Gospels, it seemed that they always fought and bickered.
 What had changed?
 Peter still had the history of denying the Lord; Matthew was still a tax collector; Simon was still a zealot.
 Their differences were still there, but the resurrected Jesus in their hearts was greater than any difference.

 e.
 These all continued with one accord in prayer and supplication: This was notable prayer.
 They all prayed, and they continued in prayer and supplication.
 The idea of supplication is a sense of desperation and earnestness in prayer.